dacraw/dairy-free-eats/README.md

 2. Add auth token to `ngrok.yml` file: `ngrok config add-authtoken AUTH_TOKEN`

-3. Run the following command to start the forwarding: `ngrok http --url=glad-promoted-falcon.ngrok-free.app 3000`
+3. Run the following command to start the forwarding: `ngrok http --url=glad-promoted-falcon.ngrok-free.app 3000`.
+Please note that this needs to be running in order to test whether Stripe is sending events when triggering the API.